Collecting information in person

 Gathering essential information

 Essential information includes an e-mail address plus any information that the customer or prospect expects you to know in order to send them information personally and professionally.
-Essential information comes in two :
+Essential information comes in two categories:

 Professional: This is information that your prospects and customers want you to know in order to send relevant business information.
 Examples can include